Get The Lead Out!

 - Delivering: Ensure that all containers are capped tightly and place the re-sealable baggies into the box or cooler received with the kit.
 Upon arrival at the laboratory, you will sign the chain of custody with the receiving staff.

-- Review 3Ts for Reducing Lead in Drinking Water in Schools (USEPA) and Public Act 099-0922 (IL) for in-depth instructions on collecting samples for compliance.
+- Review 3Ts for Reducing Lead in Drinking Water in Schools (USEPA) for in-depth instructions on collecting samples for compliance.

 Back to main drinking water page